FabricMC/fabric-docs/develop/dynamic-registry.md

 ### Registering the Registry {#registering-the-registry}

-Each registry requires a key that uniquely identifies that registry and is required for the registration, So create a key for the registry.
+Each registry requires a key that uniquely identifies that registry and is required for the registration, so create a key for your registry:

 ::: tip